Top

 1961 Harris TM: reconstructed Nilssonia

-1975 Asama & Sekido (関戸): established Nilssoniocladus
+1975 Asama & Sekido: established Nilssoniaceae with Nilssoniocladus

-Subclass Pentoxylidae ペントキシロン亜綱*
+Subclass Pentoxylidae ペントキシロン*

 Order Pentoxylales*